TheRumble/OpenXCOM-3DS/README.md

 OpenXCOM-3DS can be built from source using the [devkitPro](https://devkitpro.org/) Nintendo 3DS development toolchain.

-This section is written as a complete step-by-step guide.
-You do not need previous experience building Nintendo 3DS homebrew.
+This guide is intended to be usable even if you have never built Nintendo 3DS homebrew before.

 The build system can produce both release formats: